dmvvilela/svelte-scrollactive/README.md

 This is a port from [vue-scrollactive](https://github.com/eddiemf/vue-scrollactive) for Svelte.

+For the moment you can check the demo on the official website and follow the common configuration for the module (check the example code on my repo).
+Just don't use Vue related stuff.
+Does not matter.
+Just use the component on Svelte way until I update this doc.
+It should be working fine.

+---

 This component makes it simple to highlight a menu item with an 'active' class as you scroll.

 - Highlights items with a class as you scroll